 On June 13, 2016, the Board formally appointed Dr. Posey to become the sixth President of the College.

-Today, the College offers more than 130 associate degree and certificate programs through its four academic divisions and the Workforce Development Center.
-Cincinnati State will celebrate its 50th anniversary as a higher education institution in 2019.
+Today, Cincinnati State offers more than 130 degree and certificate programs through its four academic divisions and the Workforce Development Center.